 Southeast Ridge, Class 2

 From the summit, the ridge heads east then curls south then south-southwest to reach yet another saddle at 6,260 feet.
 This is the connecting saddle between Peak 6774 and North Hansel Mountains HP.
-It is the conclusion of the first leg of today’s 2-peak journey.
-North Hansel Mountains HP is next.
+It is the conclusion of the first leg of today’s two-peak journey.
+North Hansel Mountains HP is up next.